obarrilero/sambuca/README.md

         $ source /apps/python/2.7.6/bin/virtualenvwrapper_lazy.sh

-7. Change to the sambuca directory :
+7. Change to the top-level sambuca project directory :

-        $ cd ~/projects/sambuca
+        $ cd ~/projects/sambuca_project/

-8. Make the virtual environment for Sambuca, associate it with the project directory created by the git clone operation, and allow the virtual environment to access the system site packages :
+8. Make a virtual environment called sambuca that will be shared by sambuca and sambuca_agdc, associate it with the project directory, and allow the virtual environment to access the system site packages (required for access to site-optimised packages like numpy and scipy). :

         $ mkvirtualenv -a . --system-site-packages sambuca

-9. Install the Sambuca package into your virtual environment in development mode.
-This makes the package available via symlinks to your development code, so that code changes are reflected in the package without reinstallation (although you need to restart your python environment, or use the IPython %autoreload extension) :
+9. Install the sambuca and sambuca_agdc packages into your virtual environment in development mode.
+This makes the packages available via symlinks to your development code, so that code changes are reflected in the package without reinstallation (although you need to restart your python environment, or use the IPython %autoreload extension) :